apiaryio/dredd/docs/hooks.md

 ## To run Dredd with hooks

 Dredd uses [glob](http://npmjs.com/package/glob) when searching for files.
-So use wildcard(s) to traverse the file tree and read files with hooks.
+So use wildcard(s) to traverse the file tree and read files with your hooks.

 Run validation with hooks from file names ending with `_hooks` without extensions: